kajtd/Blog-Portfolio/content/articles/semantic-html-seo.md

 If you're writing a blog post, use `<p>` tags for paragraphs and `<img>` for images.
 Also, add other elements like lists, figures, or tables to support your content.

 Will it have a huge impact on your website's SEO?
-Although Google can usually understand the web page content, even if the HTML markup is not perfect, using semantic HTML is still a must.
+Although Google can usually understand the web page content, even if the HTML markup is not perfect, using semantic HTML is still a good practice.

 This is not only for SEO purposes but also for other reasons that we will discuss below.